 3. No One Opens Automated Emails

 If people didn’t open drip campaigns, automation platforms would cease to be in business.
 While it’s true that most inboxes are pretty busy places, there are a few proven ways to ensure your emails stand out from the pack.
-Tactics like adding a personalized subject line, for example, increases the unique open rate by 29% and adding a video to emails increases CTR by 28%.
+Tactics like adding a personalised subject line, for example, increases the unique open rate by 29% and adding a video to emails increases CTR by 28%.

 The reality is that there are 11X more brands using automated marketing today than there were in early 2011.
 Automation is not a dirty word, so let’s move away from the idea that it can’t be an effective component of a marketing plan.